nose-devs/nose/doc/setuptools_integration.rst

-When running under setuptools, you can configure nose settings via the environment variables detailed in the nosetests script usage message, or the setup.cfg or ~/.noserc or ~/.nose.cfg config files.
+When running under setuptools, you can configure nose settings via the environment variables detailed in the nosetests script usage message, or the setup.cfg, ~/.noserc or ~/.nose.cfg config files.

 Please note that when run under the setuptools test command, some plugins will not be available, including the builtin coverage, and profiler plugins.